slact/nchan/README.md

   - `redis pending commands`: Number of commands sent to Redis that are awaiting a reply.
 May spike during high load, especially if the Redis server is overloaded.
 Should tend towards 0.
   - `redis connected servers`: Number of redis servers to which Nchan is currently connected.
   - `redis unhealthy upstreams`: Number of redis upstreams (individual server or cluster mode) that are currently not usable for publishing and subscribing.
+  - `total redis commands sent`: Total number of commands this Nchan instance sent to Redis.
   - `total interprocess alerts received`: Number of interprocess communication packets transmitted between Nginx workers processes for Nchan.
 Can grow at 100-10000 per second at high load.
   - `interprocess alerts in transit`: Number of interprocess communication packets in transit between Nginx workers.
 May be nonzero during high load, but should always tend toward 0 over time.
   - `interprocess queued alerts`: Number of interprocess communication packets waiting to be sent.
 May be nonzero during high load, but should always tend toward 0 over time.